rohityadav-sas/Simon-Says-Game/README.md

 6. The game continues until you make a mistake.
 7. Click the "Start Game" button to play again.

+## License

+This project is licensed under the ISC License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Please feel free to submit a Pull Request.

-## License
-This project is licensed under the MIT License.

-## Acknowledgments
-Icons provided by FontAwesome.

-Logo sourced from logo.ico.